0glabs/0g-doc/docs/og-da.md

 sidebar_position: 4
 ---

-# Infinitely Scalable and Programmable DA
+# 0G DA: Infinitely Scalable and Programmable DA
+---

 0G DA is a groundbreaking Data Availability Layer that offers unparalleled throughput and scalability, making it uniquely suited for high-performance applications like on-chain AI and large-scale data processing.